albill/albill.github.com/_posts/2003-06-21-jason-newcomb-workshop.markdown

 ---
+author: admin
+date: '2003-06-21 03:33:00'
 layout: post
+slug: jason-newcomb-workshop
+status: publish
 title: Jason Newcomb Workshop
-published: true
-meta:
-  ljID: "2478"
-tags:
+wordpress_id: '1615'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 Today was "write your review" day at work.
 Microsoft has an annual curve-based and "measured against your peers" review process that involves the creation (from a six page word template) of a 14 page review or so (for me).
 Today was the day where we I got to justify my existance at work.
 I actually broke down and had two krispy kreme donuts as comfort food.